JessyDL/paradigm/readme.md

 ## Building
 ### Prerequisites
 Python 3+
-[CMake ]( http://cmake.org/) 3.11 or higher is required on all platforms.
+[CMake ]( http://cmake.org/) 3.18 or higher is required on all platforms.

 ### Creating the project files
-You can build the libraries using the provided paradigm.py file that can be invoked, or by invoking cmake directly.
+You can build the libraries using the provided paradigm.py file that can be invoked, or by invoking cmake directly (CMakePresets are supported).
 The paradigm.py just helps you to set up a workspace and sets some critical defines that will be used in the build process.

-So far only MSVC (2019), and CLang (6.0.0) with LLVM 7 - 8 and libc++ are supported.
+So far MSVC (2022), CLang (12.0.0) with libc++, and GCC (11.2.0) are supported.
 The project will *likely* incorrectly generate for other compilers/setups.

-If lost, the docker folder contains a setup environment for both linux (ubuntu), as well as windows.
-You can see all dependencies your platform needs right there.
+If lost, check the github actions workflow folder to see ideal platform setups.

+#### CMakePresets
+Various CMakePresets exists, they are specified to working combinations of graphics API's that are supported for the given platform.
+They can be used as normal, or used as guides for custom setups.

 #### paradigm.py
 The paradigm script is a helper script that can invoke, amongst others, the builder script (tools/build.py).
 Invoke the builder script using `--run build`, this will set everything up quick and easy.
 It will generate a solution in the `/project_file/{generator}/{architecture}/` folder by default, and when building it will output to `/builds/{generator}/{architecture}/`.
 You can tweak various settings and values, you'll find them at the top of the `tools/build.py` file.

 As an example running `py paradigm.py --run build --graphics vulkan gles --generator Ninja` will set up the project as an executable, with all available graphics backends, using the Ninja build tool.
-#### cmake
-The less easy way, but perhaps better and easier to integrate.
-The values that are required to be set can be seen in the cmake invocation in build.py, but will be repeated here:
--`DBUILD_DIRECTORY="path/to/where/to/build/to"` (not to be confused with where the project files will be) -`DVK_VERSION`: string based value that is a 1-1 match with an available tag in the [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers) repository.
-These will be downloaded and used.
--`DPE_VULKAN` toggle value to enable/disable vulkan backend. (default ON) -`DPE_GLES` toggle value to enable/disable gles backend (default ON)

 ## Examples
 Following are some examples that showcase various usages of this project, click the image to go to the repository.